Tour starts on every single WEDNESDAY all year long, except for August 2.

 Day 4.
 Lisbon - Caceres - Seville (575 km ~ 357 miles)

-After breakfast we are heading back to Spain.
-We'll cross the border and pass again through the province of Extremadura, but this time we'll head to Caceres - a town, founded by the Romans in 25BC.
-Visiting Cáceres will bring you back to the old medieval era.
+After breakfast, we are heading back to Spain.
+We'll cross the border and pass again through the province of Extremadura, but this time we'll head to Caceres, a town founded by the Romans in 25 BC.
+Visiting Cáceres will bring you back to the medieval era.
 The streets climb and twist among hoary palaces and mansions.
 As you turn your head up, you can see the skyline decorated with gargoyles, spires, and gigantic storks’ nests.
-The fortress has been serving as defensive walls since the 16th century.
-You will have a good hour and a half there, so, go ahead and check the main highlights, those are very close to each other:
+The fortress has been serving as a defensive wall since the 16th century.
+You will have a good hour and a half there, so go ahead and check the main highlights; those are very close to each other:

-Continuation to Seville, arrival, dinner and accommodation.
+Continuation to Seville, arrival, dinner, and accommodation.

 Day 5.
 Seville

-Breakfast in the hotel, followed by a proper city tour throughout Seville with a local guide, to admire this beautiful and also the largest city of Southern Spain.
+Breakfast in the hotel, followed by a proper city tour throughout Seville with a local guide, to admire this beautiful and also the largest city in Southern Spain.
 With numerous sights and attractions, this city will never leave visitors stuck for choice.
-Main highlights of the tour:
+The main highlights of the tour are:

 Lunch during the tour.
-After the city tour you will have the afternoon off to rest or explore more on your own.
+After the city tour, you will have the afternoon off to rest or explore more on your own.

 Night in Seville.